 Take the story of Alex Banayan as a good example of how this strategy can slingshot you into high tier colleges, jobs, or whatever you’re looking for.
 He wrote a book called The Third Door: The Wild Quest to Uncover How the World's Most Successful People Launched Their Careers.
 He finessed his way to interviews with Bill Gates and other hugely successful business leaders, not only letting him write a bestselling book but also accumulating incredible connections.
 He asked them about how their started their careers and looked for patterns that he could emulate.

 I realized too late for my college applications how good this would look, but it isn’t too late for you.
 It’s really quite simple too!
 Find a topic you’re passionate about, even if you’re unsure it’s what you’re going to do in the future.
 Come up with a name that’s not dull but also not too silly.
 Then identify people who know about the topic and set up interviews.
 As you accumulate content and connections, you’ll generally be able to access people higher and higher in the food chain.
 Wordpress, Wix, Squarespace, and a number of other easy online website builders have templates for blogs that are very user friendly and decently designed.

 By the time you submit your applications, you’ll have more than a physical website to link for admissions officers to explore.
 They’ll see this as a clear symbol of your entrepreneurial spirit, fearlessness, and maturity.
 It’s much easier to believe that you have the drive, passion, and intelligence to be a future leader of society when they can see you’ve already begun figuring out exactly how to do that in your area of interest.
 The strength of blogs as activities lies in these parallel mechanisms—they’re very useful tools for learning, and they’re very useful tools for proving you love learning.

-If you want help with starting a blog, a business, or any other major project check out the H&C Accelerator Program here!
+If you want help with starting a blog, a business, or any other major project check out the H&C Incubator Program here!